bixb922/crank-organ/doc-software/README.md

 ```
 You should be able to connect to the microcontroller with your browser at ```http://esp32s3.local``` or with the IP address that is displayed, in this example:  ```http://192.168.100.104```

-Now the microcontroller's home page should appear, and you can continue configuration with the brower.
+Now the microcontroller should appear on WiFi and you should be able to acces the microcontroller's home page.
+There you can continue configuration with the brower.

 ## ROMFS

 Since 2025 MicroPython has the ROMFS feature.
-The compiled software in the crank-organ/bin folder uses this feature.
+The compiled software in the ```crank-organ/bin``` folder uses this feature.

-This feature allows to put all software in the ```bin``` images.
+This feature allows to make compiled executable files called  ```bin``` images.
+These are copied to flash memory with the ``èptool.py``` utility and contain MicroPython *and* the complete software.
+The software appears in a readonly folder at ```/rom```.
 The File Manager (or mpremote ls) can show the contents of the ```/rom``` folder, which is located inside the area reserved for the MicroPython image.

-This frees up about 700 kilobytes of flash (i.e. the ```/software``` and the ```/lib``` folders can now be deleted), making room for more MIDI files.
+This frees up about 500 kilobytes of flash (i.e. the ```/software``` and the ```/lib``` folders can now be deleted), making room for more MIDI files.
 Since the files are memory mapped, the execution of the MicroPython code is directly from flash.
 The software is not loaded in RAM.
-This frees about 150 kb of RAM making garbage collection times much lower (30 to 40 milliseconds).
+This frees about 150 kb of RAM making garbage collection times much lower (25 to 40 milliseconds).
 This in turn makes a possible impact of the garbage collector on music playback highly unlikely.
-Software start up times are also faster, around 2 to 4 seconds.
+Software start up times are also faster, many times around 2 to 3 seconds.

 ```main.py``` and ```boot.py``` can be found in the ```crank-organ/tools``` folder.
 If you want to use a stock MicroPython image, copy them to the root of the flash system.
 If you use the binary files supplied in the ```crank-organ/bin``` folder, then both are baked into the binary files as "frozen files".